2019 Michigan IT Symposium Breakout Sessions

 Who has Your Data, and What Does it Do? - Research Publication Tracking and Use in the Wild

-Presenter: Chris Wentzloff, Applications Programmer - Intermediate, ISR-SRC
+Presenters: Chris Wentzloff, Applications Programmer - Intermediate, ISR-SRC

 Location: Ballroom, Floor 2